kitnato/neverquest/source/data/manual.md

 - High deflection chance
 - High purchase & crafting cost

-#### Offhand

-This slot allows the wielding of [shields](#shields).

-##### Shields
+#### Shields

 Grants a percentage chance to [block](#block-chance) all incoming damage.
 Also grants [stagger chance](#stagger) with the acquisition of the [Traumatology](#traumatology) skill.

-###### Small shields
+##### Small shields

 - Low chance to block
 - Low stagger chance
 - Low purchase & crafting cost

-###### Medium shields
+##### Medium shields

-- Medium chance to block
+- Medium chance to block with low stamina cost
 - Medium stagger chance
-- Low stamina cost
 - Medium purchase & crafting cost

-###### Tower shields
+##### Tower shields

-- High chance to block
+- High chance to block with high stamina cost
 - High stagger chance
-- High stamina cost
 - High purchase & crafting cost

 #### Gems

 Gems are items that can be applied to gear.
 They are dropped by [bosses](#bosses), one at stage 10 and one more for each boss encounter after that (resulting in e.g. four gems being dropped by a stage 25 boss).

 Up to 5 gems can be applied to a piece of gear.
-Once applied, gems are consumed and cannot be removed or moved to different gear.
+Once applied, gems are consumed and cannot be removed or moved to a different piece of gear.

 The gem types are the following, associated with their corresponding [elemental damage](#elemental-damage) types:

 - Ruby (fire)
 - Sapphire (ice)
-- Topaz (electric)
+- Topaz (lightning)

 Gems add the following benefits to gear:

+- Weapon: adds damage based on base damage.
+Once an attack hits, the corresponding elemental effect is also applied.
 - Armor: adds [thorns](#armor) damage based on protection.
-If thorns are applied, the corresponding elemental effect is also.
+If thorns are inflicted, the corresponding elemental effect is applied as well.
-- Weapon: adds damage based on base damage.
-If an attack hits, the corresponding elemental effect is also applied.
-- Shield: increases the potency of the elemental damage and duration of the elemental effect of both armor and weapon gems.
+- Shield: increases the potency of the elemental damage and duration of the elemental effect of both armor and weapon gems of the same type.

-Every applied gem of the same type exponentially increases its corresponding elemental potency.
+Every applied gem of the same type to the same piece of gear increases its corresponding elemental potency.

 ##### Elemental damage

-The elemental damage types are the following, associated with their corresponding effect:
+The elemental damage types are the following, associated with their corresponding ailment:

 - Fire inflicts [burning](#burning).
 - Ice inflicts [frozen](#frozen).
 - Lightning inflicts [shocked](#shocked).

-A monster can be afflicted by any combination of elemental effects, the severity of which determined by how many gems are applied to gear.
+A monster can be afflicted by any combination of elemental ailment, the severity of which is determined by the number of gems applied to gear.

 #### Trinkets

-Enable various actions or grant certain effects if they are carried in the [inventory](#inventory).
+Trinkets enable various actions or grant certain effects if they are carried in the [inventory](#inventory).

 ##### Static trinkets